 By the end of our first or second session, I will tell you how I see your case at this point and how I think we should proceed.
 I view therapy as a partnership between us.
 You define the problem areas to be worked on; I use my specialized knowledge to help you make the changes you want to make.
-Psychotherapy is not like visiting a medical doctor for a shot.
-It requires your very active involvement.
-It requires your best efforts to change thoughts, feelings, and behaviors.
+Psychotherapy requires your very active involvement and your best efforts to change thoughts, feelings, and behaviors.
 For example, I will expect you to tell me about important experiences, what they meant to you, and what strong feelings were involved.
-This is one of the ways you are an active partner in therapy.

 I expect us to plan our work together.
 In our treatment plan, we will list the areas to work on, our goals, the methods we will use, the time and money commitments we will make, and some other things.
 I expect us to agree on a plan that we will both work hard to follow.
 From time to time, we will look together at our progress and goals.
 If we think we need to, we can then change our treatment plan, its goals, or its methods.

 An important part of your therapy will be practicing new skills that you will learn in our sessions.
 I will ask you to practice outside our meetings, and we will work together to set up homework assignments for you.
 I might ask you to do exercises, keep records, and read to deepen your understanding.
 You will probably have to work on relationships in your life and make long-term efforts to get the best results.
 These are important parts of personal change.
 Change will sometimes be easy and quick, but more often it will be slow and difficult and will need repetitions, and so you will need to keep trying.
 There are no instant, painless cures and no “magic pills” for changing well-learned habits.
 However, you can learn new ways of looking at your problems that will be very helpful for changing your feelings and reactions.